MechanicalRock/broker-forwarding/README.md

+**NOTE** This repository is not monitored and is unsuitable for production use.
+It probably has known security vulnerabilities.

 # Broker to Broker forwarding

 This is a spike of selective broker to broker forwarding, specifically from RabbitMQ as a source to ActiveMQ as a destination